 happy, or doing anything productive.
 She kicked me out, which was OK because financially I wouldn’t have been able to stay much longer.
 I was forced to move home.
 I began to fall into a depression over time, not knowing what was wrong with me.
 I isolated myself from friends, talking less when I saw them because I was distracted by how much pain I was in.

-In mid-2013 there was a routine fire drill at work.
-I worked in a building of roughly 800 employees.
-We all gathered in the surrounding parking lots for about 30 minutes until we were allowed to reenter the building.
+Mid 2013, there was a routine fire drill at work.
+I exited the building with roughly 800 other employees.
+We all gathered in the surrounding parking lots for about 30 minutes until we could reenter the building.
 I felt fine that morning.
 Everyone was lined up awaiting entrance to the building.
-It was timely considering the security guards have to ensure everyone has their badges to enter the building.
+It was timely considering the security guards must ensure everyone has their badges to enter the building.
 As I was standing in line my legs suddenly turned weak.
-I was in conversation with co-workers, I took a few steps to my right and nonchalantly held on to the railing.
+I was in conversation with co-workers.
+I took a few steps to my right and nonchalantly held on to the railing.
 The familiar feeling of weakness was easing itself throughout my legs; I began to tremble.
 I attempted to move in with the line, but I failed to keep up.
-My legs now shaking uncontrollably.
+My legs were shaking uncontrollably.
 I could barely take another step.
 I was surrounded by a group of my friends who were co-workers, new supervisors, and acquaintances from all parts of the building, none were aware of my prior health history.
 They watched as I took every last ounce of energy I had and pressed my back up against the wall of the foyer.
 In front of hundreds of people, I held my head down as my legs trembled uncontrollably.
-I’ll never forget the look on my friends faces, confused and in shock, asking if I was ok.
-I ensured I was fine and I would see them later.
+I’ll never forget the look on my friends faces, confused and in shock, asking if I was OK.
+I ensured I was fine.
 I waited out the tremors after a couple of minutes my legs calmed down.
 I started walking to my work location, which was located next to the loading dock of the building, a short walk from where I had been standing.
 There were pallets stacked high of office equipment.
 My calf muscles began tightening, again tremors started in my legs.
-I stood facing the pallet, holding on to it, attempting to compose myself before I had to make an entrance in front of a room full of coworkers, who now had 100’s of questions.
+I stood facing the pallet, holding on to it, attempting to compose myself before I had to make an entrance in front of a room full of coworkers, who had 100’s of questions.
 At that moment my hopes fell apart.
 I sensed what was in my near future.
 I fought it for weeks, having episodes of tremors, and intensive pain in my legs and lower back.

 I was on a rotational team at work, four to five months out of the year I would spend processing paper filed documents in a mail room type setting.
-The unit was called the Returns Processing Center.
 I would then rotate back to the call center where I worked the remainder of the year.
-I was on various phone lines assisting callers with income tax questions.
 I enjoyed each work assignment and was phenomenal at both.

 One day at work I received a call back from the neurologist’s office that I was dying to get into.
-The woman on the phone explained to me that I needed to have a lumbar puncture preformed in order to see this doctor because he only specializes in MS patients and has a long waiting list.
-I argued that seems like a pretty odd necessity in order to see a doctor.
+The woman on the phone explained to me that I needed to have a lumbar puncture preformed to see this doctor because he only specializes in MS patients and has a long waiting list.
+I argued that seems like an odd necessity to see a doctor.
 I explained that I’ve had extensive testing done, and simply wanted another opinion.
 She stuck to her word and stated it was the only option if I wanted to be seen.
-With that being said I forwarded the message to my neurologist; the new doctor will see me if I have the lumbar puncture performed.
+I forwarded the message to my neurologist; the new doctor will see me if I have the lumbar puncture performed.
 There was no communication between doctors, just a lousy slip up from the receptionist at the office.
-I did not find out until after enduring hell on earth for close to a month, that it was not mandatory to have the procedure done in order to see the neurologist, those were the doctor’s words.
+I did not find out until after enduring hell on earth for close to a month, that it was not mandatory to have the procedure done to see the neurologist, those were the doctor’s words.